SWIVELWHEEL FAQ's

 You may have to disconnect the bike trailer and park it in another location to get into an RV space.

-The Swivelwheel systems were designed to eliminate these issues.
-When attached to the fifth wheel trailer, the system cannot jackknife.
-It is attached in two points at the front of the system.
-The Swivelwheel product can pivot up and down at the front for road and driveway transitions, but cannot swing from side to side.
-If you back up, the Swivelwheel system tracks with the tow vehicle, whether it is a fifth wheel trailer, pickup, or motor home.
+The Swivelwheel product pivots up and down at the front for road and driveway transitions, but cannot sway from side to side.
+If you back up, the Swivelwheel system tracks with the tow vehicle, whether it is a fifth wheel, pickup, or class A,B, & C motor homes.
 There is no fishtailing of the system.
 The overall length is reduced.

 What can I transport on the Swivelwheel deck?